 Paula and Indie in a WWII tunnel

-On our way back to the border of Gibraltar and Spain, where we had our passports processed, we had to walk across Gibraltar’s international airport runway.
-When there are no planes taking off or landing the runway is used for pedestrians crossing from the main city of Gibraltar to the border.
-Police close off the pedestrian walkway when planes are inbound or about to takeoff.
-Indie lost one of her shoes on the runway as we walked across to Spain.
+On our way back to the border between Gibraltar and Spain, we had to walk across the runway of Gibraltar’s international airport.
+When there are no flights arriving or departing, the runway serves as a pedestrian walkway connecting the main city of Gibraltar to the border.
+The police close off this path whenever planes are preparing to land or take off.
+In the midst of our crossing, Indie lost one of her shoes on the runway, adding a bit of excitement to our journey back to Spain!

 Pedestrian walkway across the Ginraltar airport runway